 As a result, trafficking rates have dropped significantly.
 According to the U.S. Department of Agriculture (USDA), which oversees the program, fraud rates are at around 1%—one of the lowest rates for any federal program.

 Most SNAP trafficking these days occurs at small retailers, such as convenience stores.

 Trafficking in this context often works like this: A person receives, for example, $100 worth of SNAP benefits on an EBT card.
 That individual goes to a local convenience store, which swipes the card (charging $100) and gives the customer $75 in cash.
 In this transaction, the store gets $25 in profit, without selling any items.

 Convenience stores have very thin margins and trafficking is an easy way for them to make money.
 One operator of a Louisiana convenience store was caught giving customers 60 cents on the dollar after swiping the SNAP recipients’ EBT cards.
 Other convenience store owners have been caught accepting EBT cards when selling customers cigarettes and other ineligible items.

 Business owners can face serious penalties if they commit food stamp fraud.
 For example, SNAP violations can result in:

 - disqualification from participating in the program

 The Louisiana store owner mentioned above was sentenced to 51 months in prison and ordered to pay over $1.2 million in restitution to the USDA.
 A Ohio convenience store owner was sentenced to almost three years in prison and ordered to pay nearly $2.8 million in restitution for food stamp fraud.
 This owner was caught paying cash for food stamps and accepting them for prohibited items, including alcohol and tobacco.

 Questions for Your Attorney

-- What should someone do if they suspect that a retailer or someone else is engaging in food stamp fraud?
+- What should I do if I think a retailer or someone else is engaging in food stamp fraud?